SSRP Frequently Asked Questions

 Can students find placement in the track of their choosing?

-SSRPv will consist of 4-6 different research tracks.
-An effort will be made to accomodate students’ research interest and available resources (ie computers with fast processors).
-Student’s are not guaranteed placement into any specific track.
+SSRP will consist of approximately 4 different research tracks.
+An effort will be made to accommodate students’ research interests and available resources (ie computers with fast processors).
+Students are not guaranteed placement into any specific track.
 We cannot accommodate requests to switch tracks.
 All placements will be made through RockEDU, and students should not attempt to arrange on their own.

 When does the program begin/end?